 We hope we are easing you in gently to the concept of investing!
-In the third post of our “Not Another Boring Article About Investment” series, we are going to look at why the stock market exists in the first place and the different types of investments that you can make.
-If you missed the last post, you can check it out here, and if you want to skip ahead the full online course is available here.
+In this article, we are going to look at why the stock market exists in the first place and the different types of investments that you can make.

 Why does the Stock Market Exist?